-An avid reader and proponent of early literacy, Christine was appointed Executive Director in October 2017, having originally joined Raising A Reader MA as Operations Manager in January 2010.
-A few of her favorite children’s books include Wild About Books and The Story of Ferdinand.
-Her passion for reading is supported by her volunteer work, including co-chairing the library committee for several years at a nursery school- increasing funds raised year over year.
+Christine was appointed Executive Director in October 2017, having originally joined Raising A Reader MA as Operations Manager in January 2010.
+Her passion for reading and empowering parents is supported by her volunteer work, raising her own two boys, and now as the leader of Raising A Reader MA.
 Other charitable work includes serving as a coach for Babson’s Coaching and Leadership for Teamwork Program, on Hill House Council (a community organization), the Nichols House Museum Committee, as a parent-teacher coordinator, and supporting numerous community events and fundraisers.
 With a background in marketing and working for entrepreneurial companies, she brings for-profit experience and insight to the non-profit world.
-Most recently, Christine worked as a Vice President for Progress Partners, an investment bank and corporate advisory firm.
+Previously, Christine worked as a Vice President for Progress Partners, an investment bank and corporate advisory firm.
 With an MBA from the F.W.
-Olin Graduate School of Business at Babson College, and a concentration in marketing, Christine is excited to share her enthusiasm and entrepreneurial ideas with Raising A Reader MA and honored to take on this new leadership role as Executive Director.
+Olin Graduate School of Business at Babson College, and a concentration in marketing, Christine is passionate about Raising A Reader MA's goal to end the literacy opportunity gap and excited to share her enthusiasm and entrepreneurial ideas with donors, partners, volunteers and her dedicated team.
+A few of her favorite children's books include Wild About Books and The Story of Ferdinand.